Theory of Communication Efficient Quantum Secret Sharing: Concatenation Framework for Constructing Communication Efficient QTS Schemes

 Applying this bound in \eqref{eq:temp6}, we obtain

 The strict inequality in \eqref{eq:temp7} is because $k>1$.
 The inequality \eqref{eq:largestdi_k} is due to the fact that the shares $S_{n+1}^{(i)},S_{n+2}^{(i)},\hdots,S_{n+d_i-k}^{(i)}$ have the largest sizes among the $n+d_i-k$ shares of the RQSS$_i$ scheme.
-This concludes the proof. \end{compactenum} \end{proof} With the above framework, the following construction for a universal CE-QTS can be provided by using the ramp QSS scheme by Ogawa et al\cite{ogawa05}. \begin{corollary}[Concatenated construction for universal CE-QTS] A $q$-ary $((k,n,*))$ universal communication efficient QTS scheme can be constructed using the encoding in Algorithm \ref{alg:univ_d_rqss_enc} with the following parameters.
+Therefore, we can conclude that $\text{CC}_n(d_i-1)>\text{CC}_n(d_i)$ proving that the proposed scheme is communication efficient. \end{compactenum} This concludes the proof of the theorem. \end{proof} With the above framework, the following construction for a universal CE-QTS can be provided by using the ramp QSS scheme by Ogawa et al\cite{ogawa05}. \begin{corollary}[Concatenated construction for universal CE-QTS] A $q$-ary $((k,n,*))$ universal communication efficient QTS scheme can be constructed using the encoding in Algorithm \ref{alg:univ_d_rqss_enc} with the following parameters.

 \end{corollary} \begin{proof} Consider the universal CE-QTS scheme from Algorithm \ref{alg:univ_d_rqss_enc} and use the schemes from \cite{ogawa05} given in Lemma \ref{lm:ogawa-ramp} for the underlying ramp schemes.
 Clearly the dimension of each qudit $q$ should be above $t_i+z_i=d_i+k-1=n+k-i$ for all $1\leq i\leq n-k+1$.
 Therefore, $q>n+k-1$.